 Basic loss per share is computed using the weighted-average number of common shares outstanding during the period.
 Common stock issuable is included in our calculation as of the date of the underlying agreement.
 Diluted loss per share is computed using the weighted-average number of common shares and the dilutive effect of contingent shares outstanding during the period.
-Potentially dilutive contingent shares, which primarily consist of stock issuable for the exercise of stock options and warrants have been excluded from the diluted loss per share calculation because their effect is anti-dilutive.
-Pre-funded warrants are treated as stock equivalents for purposes of calculating net loss per share.
+Potentially dilutive contingent shares, which primarily consist of stock issuable for the exercise of stock options and warrants, have been excluded from the diluted loss per share calculation because their effect is anti-dilutive.